UNIVERSITY OF ALABAMA

 - The Kaufman Brief Intelligence Test (KBIT) is not a comprehensive measure and is therefore not suitable.

-- The Wechsler Intelligence Scale for Children (WISC) is not standardized for use with adults.
+- Wechsler Intelligence Scale for Children (WISC) – this instrument is not standardized for use on adults, but will be considered on a case-by-case basis

 A comprehensive achievement battery with subtest and standard scores, indicating current level of functioning in the academic areas of reading, math, oral and written language, must be included, as measured by the latest version of one of the following achievement batteries: